-Certification Requirements - To be eligible for certification in early childhood and elementary education (N-8) or in secondary education in a subject field (N-12), students must complete a prescribed teacher education program.
-This professional preparation program is an intensive one in the theoretical and practical aspects of teaching that culminates in a full semester senior teaching internship in a school system.
+Certification Requirements To be eligible for certification in early childhood and elementary education (P-3)(K-8) or in secondary education, students must complete a prescribed teacher education program.
+This professional preparation program is an intensive one in the theoretical and practical aspects of teaching that culminates in a full semester, senior, teaching internship in a school system.
 Additional certification requirements are also mandated by the state of New Jersey, as for example, the successful performance on one or more parts of the Praxis National Teacher Examination (NTE).
-Information regarding this examination is available from the Office of Certification, Hunziker 205A.
+Information regarding this examination is available from Dr. Amy Wollock, Office of Certification, Raubinger 310.

 Please note that effective September 1, 1992 (N.J.A.C.
-6:11-5.1) candidates successfully completing one of the professional program sequences as well as passing the appropriate Praxis National Teacher Examination(s) will be issued certificates of eligibility with advanced standing that will permit them to seek employment in positions requiring instructional certification.
+6:11-5.1) candidates successfully completing one of the professional program sequences as well as passing the appropriate Praxis II Examination are issued Certificates of Eligibility with Advanced Standing that permit them to seek employment in positions in New Jersey requiring instructional certification.

-Subsequently, a Provisional Certificate will be issued to a student who receives and accepts a documented offer of employment.

-The Standard (permanent) Certificate will later be issued to a student who serves for one year under the Provisional Certificate and is recommended as "approved."
+Subsequently, a Provisional Certificate is issued to a student who receives and accepts a documented offer of employment.
+The Standard (permanent) Certificate will later be issued to an individual who serves for one year under the Provisional Certificate and is recommended as "approved."

-Certification in Professional Programs, Early Childhood and Elementary Education (N-8) and Secondary Education with a Subject Field Specialization (N-12)
+Certification in Professional Programs for Early Childhood and Elementary Education (P-3) (K-8)